giopogg/webSDM/cran-comments.md

 * Set the print call in trophicSDM.R within if (verbose) as suggested
 * Reset to user's par() after changing it
 * Ensured that I do not use more than two cores in examples, vignettes, etc.
-* Precompiled vignette to reduce check time
+* Precompiled vignette to reduce check time below 10minutes
 * Replaced \dontrun with \donttest in documentation
 * Remove "this package" and fixed a typo in package description